Double Trouble with Millie and Bear

 topdogPet Portraits 2 Comments

-I’ve been buried in pet portrait commissions all of November with absolutely no time to blog.
+Let’s talk about dog eyes!
+I’ve been buried painting pet portrait Christmas gifts all of November with absolutely no time to blog.
 Tonight, I’m taking a moment to post a portrait from way back in May of this year, and I’ll have more to say about my busy November once I finalize my commissions.
 The thing I love most about painting pet portraits is when I can successfully convey the personality of the pet.
-It depends a lot on the photos …
+It …

 Scout feature image